 would be a better choice.
 Rather, it refers to a design choice that subverts a most players' expectations about gameplay mechanics by reducing the level of interactivity and player agency.

 is the related trope where the automation is optional

 and can be interactive in that game by player choice.

 - Any game where the player can defeat enemies that features a Cutscene Boss is an example.

 - The first level of the FPS Black Ops can be completed (on Hardened difficulty, even), without ever firing your weapons except at two scripted spots.
-This is not a stealth level, rather this example illustrates that the player's interactivity (using firearms) with the level is mostly optional.
-Demonstrated here: http://www.youtube.com/watch?v=RULv6HbgEjY
+This is not a stealth level; rather, this example illustrates that the player's interactivity (using firearms) with the level is mostly optional: http://www.youtube.com/watch?v=RULv6HbgEjY

 - Progress Quest plays itself after character "creation".
 It is a joke game parodying the MMORPG mechanics.

 - Final Fantasy XII has the Gambit system, where characters can be told to automatically do things in specific conditions.
-Unfortunately, Gambits don't get much more complicated than (for example) "(If) someone is at less than X% health (then) heal them", and have to be earned before they can be used.
+Unfortunately, Gambits don't get much more complicated than (for example) "(if) someone is at less than X% health (then) heal him", and have to be earned before they can be used.